 The Transform 66 Outside the Beltway P3 project is the first major procurement to follow Virginia’s reformed Public-Private Partnership (P3) process that was designed to increase accountability, transparency and competition in P3 projects.
 As an innovative and efficient public-private partnership, this project will be completed at a $2.5 billion net savings for the Commonwealth of Virginia.

-In 2016, the state of Virginia selected I-66 Express Mobility Partners for the financing, design, construction, maintenance and operation of the Interstate 66 dynamic toll located in the immediate vicinity of Washington, DC.
+In 2016, the Commonwealth of Virginia selected I-66 Express Mobility Partners for the financing, design, construction, maintenance and operation of the Interstate 66 dynamic toll located in the immediate vicinity of Washington, DC.
 The project will transform this critical artery in Northern Virginia to relieve congestion, improve safety and provide more predictable travel times.

-Cintra is a member of the I-66 Express Mobility Partners consortium, along with Meridiam, John Laing and APG.
+Cintra is a member of the I-66 Express Mobility Partners consortium, along with Meridiam and APG.
 Together, we are investing more than $3.5 billion in Virginia’s infrastructure over the life of this project.
 This includes the $2.3 billion project construction, a $579 million upfront concession fee to the Commonwealth to fund additional improvement projects in the corridor, $800 million to expand transit service in the corridor and $350 million for other projects to improve the I-66 corridor over the next 50 years.

 Corporate Social Responsibility